Preparing for the walk-through portion of your home inspection

 Should I take notes?

 It’s not necessary to take notes during your inspection because everything that’s discussed will be documented for you in your report.
-However, note taking is a good thing to do and we do encourage you to do this if you feel it will help.
+However, if you are a note taker, please feel free to do so if you feel it will help.

 When should I arrive?

 The ideal arrival time is 30 minutes prior to the start of the walk-through.
-There are times where I finish the inspection portion ahead of schedule – and this allows us to start the walk-through earlier.
-If the inspection is not yet completed, you can use this time to look around, or take measurements.
+There are times where I finish the inspection portion ahead of schedule – and this allows us to start the walk-through earlier - allowing for more walk-through time.
+If the inspection is not yet completed, you can use this time to get a closer look at the home.

 Who should be present?

 It’s important to be focused on the results during your walk-through; Anything you can do to limit / eliminate distractions is recommended.
 Generally, the smaller the number of people present, the better.
-We understand if you want to bring a family member or friend who is knowledgeable about homes.
-It is best to avoid bringing family members simply to see the home for the first time.
-If possible, it is also best to arrange for a babysitter for the kids - if applicable.
-However, we know this is not always possible.
+We understand if you want to bring a family member or friend who is knowledgeable about homes, but it is best to avoid bringing family members who simply want to see the home for the first time.
+This often results in much more conversation / attention on things other than the condition of your home.
+Remember - this is not a showing; it's an inspection review.
+Since our walk-through time is limited, we would rather focus every minute of the walk-through on the condition of your home.

 If you are a first-time home buyer, this process can feel overwhelming.
-It's easy to imagine debt accumulating with each comment your inspector makes.
 The reality is that all homes will eventually need repairs - including the one that you purchase.
 Your inspector will help you understand what things are common for a home of a similar age and style and what things are not common; What things are in need of immediate attention and what things can wait.

 Will your home inspection guarantee that there will be no unwanted surprises after you move in?